brian-mwangi-kamau/BursaryApplications/README.md

 # Disclaimer
 This project is neither an open source project, nor is it open for recreation.
 Do not clone this project to your local environment, and do not recreate and distribute it.
+Here is a custom license for the project: [LICENSE](https://github.com/brian-mwangi-kamau/BursaryApplications/blob/main/LICENSE.md)
+Should anyone be found to have broken the terms of this project, legal measures will be taken against them.